What is a further advance mortgage?

 - Consolidate your debt

-- Buying someone out of the property
+- Buying someone out of a property

 - Buying a second property, such as a buy-to-let investment

-2.)
-You’ll still need to pass your lender’s affordability checks
+2) You’ll still need to pass your lender’s affordability checks

 Learn more: How can I lower my mortgage payments?